Whisman station

 Whisman is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located in Mountain View, California.
 This station is served by the Orange Line of the VTA light rail system.

-The station is surrounded by a residential area built as transit-oriented development.
+The station is surrounded by a residential area east of Whisman Drive that was built as transit-oriented development.
 There is no connecting bus transit at this station.